jarrodscott/istmobiome-web/content/event/the-isthmus/index.md

 ---

-Use the `Cite` button above to access a BibTeX formatted bibliography for liturature used in researching & preparing this presentation.
+Use the `Cite` button above to access a BibTeX formatted bibliography for literature used in researching & preparing this presentation.
 The `video` button links to an awesome video on the rise of the Isthmus by the [STRI storytellers](https://stri.si.edu/news/film-and-photography).